HAMPDEN, NEWBURGH, WINTERPORT & FRANKFORT

 Various newsletters are sent/mailed home from individual classrooms, the school office, and the school district.
 Occasionally, students are photographed and perhaps mentioned by name when a special event/project is included.
 Parents will need to sign a form allowing or not allowing their child to be featured in this way.

 There is no better way for a parent to become informed about classroom activities than to become involved with them by working as a volunteer.
-Board policy requires all volunteers to fill out a “Volunteer Registration” form and interview with the principal.
+Board policy requires all volunteers to fill out a “Volunteer Registration” form, provide a copy of Maine Driver’s License or State of Maine ID and wait the results of a Public Criminal History Records Check and a Maine Child Abuse and Neglect Records Check.
 Please call the office at 223-4282 to set up a mutually convenient time.

-Report cards go home four times each year to keep you informed about your child’s progress in a variety of areas.
+Report cards go home three times each year to keep you informed about your child’s progress in a variety of areas.
 Parent-Teacher Conferences are scheduled in November, but please don’t hesitate to call the school if you have any questions or concerns at any time.
 Report cards will be sent to noncustodial parents as requested.
 Noncustodial parents may wish to provide the school with stamped, self-addressed envelopes in order to be informed of school events.
+The website at smith.rsu22.us is also a good place to check for school events.

-Children will visit the library each week for a library skills lesson, story, video, or craft time.
+Children will visit the library once every six days for a library skills lesson, story, video, or craft time.
 They will be given free choice to select a library book of interest to them.
 It is hoped that the children will develop a lifelong love of books and libraries, while gaining a sense of responsibility and community sharing.

-Physical education at the Smith School meets for two 30-minute classes each week.
+Physical education at the Smith School meets two or three times every six days.
 Children learn cooperation, teamwork, independent thinking, and build self-esteem.
 Lessons focus on movement education, particularly in the area of locomotor, non-locomotor, and manipulative skills.
 Within an often fast moving PE class, it is important for all children to adhere to our safety rules which are reviewed before each class.
 Children need to dress appropriately on PE days.
 Sneakers and comfortable pants are preferred.
 If for any reason your child should not participate in PE class, please let the office know.

 The RSU #22 Kindergarten through Fourth Grade music curriculum includes the following five areas: movement, instruments, singing, listening, and composing.
-Classes meet once a week.
+Classes meet once every six days.

-Classes meet once a week for grades two through four.
+Classes meet once every six days for grades kindergarten through fourth.
 Art is mostly a “hands on” activity with the exception of focused study at each grade level on a particular artist.
 Art work is displayed in school hallways and some work is selected for area exhibits.

 Literacy and Math Support Services (Title I)